NethServer/nethsecurity-docs/migration.rst

 2. Download the live USB image: click :guilabel:`Download` in the ``Download live USB image`` section

-3. Prepare the USB drive: write the downloaded image using your preferred method to an USB drive
+3. Prepare the USB drive: write the downloaded image using your preferred method to an USB drive, see the :ref:`installation section <install-section>` for more info on how to copy the image on a disk.

 4. Boot from USB drive: shutdown the firewall, plug the USB drive and restart it, ensuring it boots from the USB drive.
    This is typically done through BIOS/UEFI settings